Different Types of Curly & Wavy Hairstyles for Women

 Washing – When you wash your long hair push it backwards, so it doesn’t get tangled or broken.
 Don’t use too much shampoo.
 You can even dilute it with water.

 Hair masks – these masks glue the hair scales together, which offers great protection.
-The mask should be applied about 4 inches (10 cm) from the roots.
+The mask should be applied to about 4 inches (10 cm) from the roots.
 Use the conditioner after each washing procedure.

 Drying – go for natural drying.
 Blow drying will dehydrate your hair and damage it.